-HELP command can be used in any MariaDB client, such as the mysql command-line client, to get basic syntax help and a short description for most commands and functions.
+HELP command can be used in any MariaDB client, such as the mariadb command-line client, to get basic syntax help and a short description for most commands and functions.

 If you provide an argument to the

-HELP command, the mysql client uses it as a search string to access server-side help.
+HELP command, the mariadb client uses it as a search string to access server-side help.
 The proper operation of this command requires that the help tables in the

 mysql database be initialized with help topic information.